Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Introduction

 {\it Provable MARL:} There have been a great amount of works addressing the issues of scalability and sample complexity in MARL.
 A popular paradigm is the centralized learning and distributed execution (see e.g. \cite{FoeFarAfo_18}), where agents share a centralized critic but have individual actors.
 Both the critic and the actors are trained at a central server, but the actors are local policies that lead to a distributed implementation. \cite{ZhaYanLiu_18} proposed a decentralized actor-critic algorithm for a cooperative scenario, where each agent has its individual critic and actor with a shared global state.
 The proposed algorithm converges an stationary point of the objective function.
 Motivated by \cite{ZhaYanLiu_18}, \cite{CheZhoChe_22} and \cite{HaiLiuLu_22} provided a finite-time analysis of decentralized actor-critic algorithms in the infinity-horizon discounted-reward MDPs and average-reward MDPs, respectively. \cite{ZhaRenLi_21} studied a policy gradient algorithm for multi-agent stochastic games, where each agent maximizes its reward by taking actions independently based on the global state.
 It established its local convergence for general stochastic games and its global convergence for Markov potential games.
 The centralized critic or shared states (even with decentralized actors) require collecting global information and centralized training.
 The work \cite{QuWieLi_20} exploits the network structure to develop a localized or scalable actor-critic (SAC) framework that is proved to achieve $O(\gamma^{k+1})$-approximation of a stationary point in $\gamma$-discounted-reward MDPs. \cite{QuWieLi_22} and \cite{LinQuHua_21} extended SAC framework in \cite{QuWieLi_20} into the settings of infinity-horizon average-reward MDPs and stochastic/time-varying communication graphs.
 The SAC framework in \cite{QuWieLi_20} is efficient in implementing the paradigm of distributed learning and distributed execution.
-However, these works only guarantee local converge results, i.e., converges to a neighborhood of a stationary point.
+It is also worth mentioning that in a recent work \cite{ZhaQuXu_22}, the authors studied a kernel-coupled setting and established that the localized policy-gradient converges to a neighborhood of global optimal policy, where the distance to the global optimality depends on the number of hops, $k$, polynomially and could be a constant when $k$ is small.
 Another line of research in MARL that addresses the scalability issue is the mean-field approximation (MFA) \cite{GuoHuXu_19,EliJulLau_20,XieYanWan_21}, where agents are homogeneous and an individual agent interacts or games with the approximated ``mean'' behavior.
 However, the MFA approach is only applicable to a homogeneous system.
 Finally, \cite{MeuHauKim_98} and \cite{WeiYuNee_18} studied weakly-coupled MDPs, where individual MDPs are independent and coupled through constraints, instead of coupled reward as in ours.